firasm/conferencekit/content/chapter02_pre/venue.md

 - Are there accessible washrooms for people with a range of identities and needs?
 - Will the venue allow for a barrier free flow between the events on the program schedule: or would people need to navigate inaccessible building structures, transportation, etc.?
 - What kind of technical supports are provided by the venue?
+- Will they provide (or can you set up) signage for directions, locations, etc.

 ## Rooms

 The venue's rooms for presentations, networking, entertainment, meals must be accessible to all participants.
 You will want to ensure the following:
 - there are accessible means (elevators, lifts, ramps) for travelling from one room or floor to another
+- signage is provided to direct attendees (including people with sight impairments) to key rooms and events.
 - rooms are large enough for a range of mobilities such as wheelchair users
 - all presenters can access the podium/stage
 - large rooms have a sound system: microphones, etc.